arden-rh/lexicon-todolist-project/README.md

 ### Running the Application

-1. Clone the repository:
+1. Clone the repository
-2. Run the application:
+2. Run the application

 ## How to Use